 - How much will it cost my business to migrate to a hosted VoIP phone system?

 - How much does a VoIP Phone System cost a business?

 - How much does a premised based VoIP phone system cost a business?

 - What are the hidden costs with a VoIP phone system?

 When it comes to car dealers, the variables above tend to make the biggest impact in a dealership environment, and in turn make the biggest impact on what type of VoIP system is best for a car or auto dealership.
 Of course there’s more to consider, but these five (or six if you’re counting the bonus) reasons to look into VoIP at an auto dealer tend to make the biggest difference.

-I’m the General Manager at Tele-Data Solutions.
-I love helping my customers and creating a best place to work for my team members to grow and thrive.
-I grew up with the telecom business and have seen the evaluation of phones from the analog world to IP and the huge impact it can have on a business.
+I’m the general manager at Tele-Data Solutions.
+I love helping my customers and creating the best working environment for my team members to grow and to thrive.
+I grew up with the telecom business and have seen the evolution of phones—from the analog world to IP—and the huge positive impact it can have on a business.